 A valve that does not require electricity supply can be installed without an electrician.
 This saves costs for personnel and acceptance.

 Self-acting industrial valves need not be controlled by qualified personnel but must only be set during installation.
-The medium assumes the control of the industrial valve thus reducing the coordination workload.
+The fluid assumes the control of the industrial valve thus reducing the coordination workload.

 4. Minimised failure probability ensures continuous product quality